-The Bolton Central School District serves students from Pre-kindergarten through grade 12.
-Its school building and property is centrally located with frontage on Lake Shore Drive and Horicon Ave.
+The Bolton Central School District serves students from pre-kindergarten through grade 12.
+Its school building and property are centrally located with frontage on Lake Shore Drive and Horicon Avenue.
 The District is not fully coterminous with the Town's land base.
 Locations west of Hendricks Road, by the Schroon River, and southwest of Trout Lake around Wall Street and Dickinson Hill Road are outside the district and are in Warrensburg CSD.
-There is also a small area at the base of Coolidge Hill Road that is in Lake George Central School District.
+There is also a small area at the base of Coolidge Hill Road along Lake Shore Drive that is in Lake George Central School District.